Identifying your competitive advantage and value proposition

 It answers the question:

-What value do you promise to deliver to customers in exchange for their payment?
+What value do you promise to deliver to customers in exchange for payment?

 A business typically has 1 value proposition.
-It's about the big picture—their main and consistent difference.
+It's about the big picture—your main and consistent difference.

 Your value proposition links your: